waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Fossil Quest - Hypotheses Log

 - **Active Hypotheses (Ranked by Agent):**
-    - The Rocket Grunt wants a fainted fossil Pokémon.
-(Requires fainting Omanyte).
+    - The Hiker wants a party of fully-evolved Pokémon.
-    - The Hiker's dialogue 'Kids like you...' is a clue.
-Present an 'adult' Pokémon (e.g., Nidoqueen).
-    - The Rocket Grunt wants a Pokémon that knows the move 'Ancient Power'.
-    - The Rocket Grunt wants the DOME fossil or OLD AMBER, not the HELIX fossil.
+    - The Rocket Grunt wants the OLD AMBER.
-    - The Hiker is a disguised Rocket member seeking a password hidden in an item name.
+    - The Rocket Grunt wants a Parasect ('living fossil').
+    - The Hiker will move if the player walks into him repeatedly.
 - **Failed Hypotheses:**
     - The Hiker on 1F will accept the POKé DOLL.
 (Result: Failed.
 Prof. Oak prevents item use.)
     - The Silph Scope will reveal a ghost in Mt.
 Moon.
 (Result: Failed.
 Prof. Oak prevents item use.)
     - The Rocket Grunt on B2F will accept the POKé DOLL.
 (Result: Failed.
 Prof. Oak prevents item use.)
     - Giving the POKé DOLL to the Grunt will make the Hiker on 1F move.
 (Result: Invalidated.)
-    - The Hiker will only move for an 'adult'.
+    - The Hiker will only move for an 'adult' Pokémon (Nidoqueen).
 (Result: Failed.
 Dialogue unchanged.)
     - The fossil is in an interactable rock.
     - The Hiker on 1F at (6,7) will move if shown the revived HELIX fossil Pokémon.
     - The scientist in the Cinnabar Lab Fossil Room can 'un-revive' a fossil Pokémon.